 To create this ownership and collaboration, people must see that they have opportunities for:

-- Contribution to success and realisation of the project’s objectives
+- Contribution to the success and realization of the project’s objectives

 4. Align Leadership